-General rules
+General Rules

-- Skawahlook intends that, wherever possible, a dispute in relation to Skawahlook land will be resolved through informal discussion by the parties to the dispute and nothing in this Schedule will be construed to limit the ability of any person to settle a dispute without recourse to this process. - 2 The Panel is established as of the effective date. - Panelists shall be appointed to the Dispute Resolution Panel for a term of three years.
+- Skawahlook intends that, wherever possible, a dispute in relation to Skawahlook land will be resolved through informal discussion by the parties to the dispute and nothing in this Schedule will be construed to limit the ability of any person to settle a dispute without recourse to this process. - Where the parties to a dispute cannot settle the dispute amongst themselves, the parties will refer the dispute to a panel using Qwi:qwelstóm procedures.